 2 year community college + 2 years at a university = 4 years (bachelor’s degree)

-The Seattle Colleges, comprised of North, Central and South Seattle Colleges, enrolls 50,000 local students and more than 3,800 international students.
-Approximately 85% of the international students are planning to do the 2 + 2 model.
+, enrolls 50,000 local students and more than 3,800 international students.
+Approximately 85 percent of the international students are planning to do the 2 + 2 model.
 In general, they choose to do either an Associate of Arts, Associate of Business or Associate of Science degree.

 Whether students choose to study the arts, sciences or business degree depends on what they want to “major” in – the “major” is the primary focus of their study in the final two years.
-During years 1 and 2, students at universities or community colleges are studying “General Education” which includes a wide variety of humanities, social sciences, and natural science courses.
+During years one and two, students at universities or community colleges are studying “General Education” which includes a wide variety of humanities, social sciences, and natural science courses.
 In addition, students take some foundation courses to prepare for their major.
-They need to carefully select these courses with their academic advisor so that they are prepared to enter their major at Year 3.
+They need to carefully select these courses with their academic advisor so that they are prepared to enter their major at year three.

 Transfer Admission Guarantee (TAG)

-One of the most successful initiatives for the Seattle Colleges to attract and support students is the TAG (Transfer Admission Guarantee) model.
+One of the most successful initiatives for the Seattle Colleges to attract and support students is the Transfer Admission Guarantee (TAG) model.

-Currently, we have about 20 TAGs, and several more are being negotiated.
+Currently, there are 15-20 TAGs, and several more are being negotiated.
 International students can choose from the universities listed on the Seattle Colleges application forms, and they will receive a letter from the university along with the Seattle Colleges admission documents.